Chloe Lucas Conservation

 Chloe opened Chloe Lucas Conservation lab in Ottawa in 2017, where she works for museums, archives, galleries, businesses and private individuals.

-Between her studies and professional work experience, Chloe has been practising as a photograph conservator for a total of nine years.
-She acquired the abilities and knowledge necessary to preserve various photographic materials.
+Between her studies and professional work experience, Chloe has been a practising photograph conservator for a total of nine years.
+She has the abilities and knowledge necessary to conserve all photographic materials.

 Chloe Lucas has an interest in scientific research in the conservation and preservation of photographic materials.
 She has lead and taken part in several research projects with other conservators and scientists, which have been presented at national and international conferences and published in scientific journals.

 - C. Lucas, V. Rottier, F. Déniel, P. Dantigny, “Traitement aux vapeurs d’éthanol des photographies gélatino-argentiques et de papiers altérés par des micro-organismes”.
 Presented at the Rencontres thématiques de l’ARSAG, Paris, France, May 3rd, 2018.
 Published in Support/Tracé, n°18, 2018.

 - C. Lucas, “Photographic collections: salvaging water damage”.
 Published in Muse.
 Journal of the Canadian Museum Association, March/April 2018.